NEWECX/vendor-sdk/readme.md

-    -di --download-inventory                   to download latest inventory feed data from server -dh --download-header                      to download agreed header from server -df --download-fields-maps                 to download fields-maps from server -uh --upload-header                        to upload agreed header to server -uf --upload-fields-maps                   to upload fields-maps to server -fuh --force-upload-header                 to force upload agreed header to server
+    -di --download-inventory                   to download latest inventory feed data from server -dh --download-header                      to download agreed header from server -df --download-fields-maps                 to download fields-maps from server -da --download-all                         to download inventory, header and fields-maps from server -uh --upload-header                        to upload agreed header to server -uf --upload-fields-maps                   to upload fields-maps to server -fuh --force-upload-header                 to force upload agreed header to server